 Dr Tracey Shea has qualifications in Applied Statistics (MSc) and her PhD had substantial scale development and validation and survey research components.
 Since the completion of her studies she has applied this expertise in her work at Monash on several survey/scale development projects.
 She has also co-authored papers and reports using these methodologies in the fields of psychology, management and workplace stress/mental health.
 (Read more)

-Ms Trisha Pettit Since commencing Research Assistance work at Monash University in 2001, Trish has been involved in many projects involving, qualitative and quantitative research designs.
+Ms Trisha Pettit commenced Research Assistance work at Monash University in 2001, and has been involved in many projects involving, qualitative and quantitative research designs.
 She has written many literature reviews, conducted literature searches, undertaken data analysis and written reports for a number of projects during her employment at the Department of Management, Monash University.